Rancabuaya, 02:12 AM

 I slowly closed my tent's zip from outside, tiptoed over some of the members courageously sleeping out in the open, leaned over the only car included for the trip, a Volkswagen Beetle, and gazed upward.

 Sunset Road, Kuta, 01:40 AM

-The wide bypass stretching all the way from Kerobokan to the airport (and more) were all seemed lonely with dim light from the buildings sideways; some badly crammed next to each other in many corners, some isolating themselves to an extensive blocks of wild grasses.
+The wide bypass stretching all the way from Kerobokan to the airport (and more) were all seemed lonely with only dim lights from the buildings sideways.
+Buildings, some of which were badly crammed next to each other in many corners, and some isolating themselves with a wall of wild grasses.
 The surface of the sidewalks were uneven in unfinished pavements.
 The veins of the Land of Gods had started to secretly dream of lofty cottages and estates, after all.
 Our two rented motorcycles stopped aside under lines of humming palms wavered peacefully over the street lamps.
 We were waiting in silence for something I couldn't remember.
 Had I just misheard scraping sounds of ocean waves then?

 Bandung, 03:08 AM

-How could I content being burdened by the flows of hymn-like songs, lengthy in their ordinary, sounded so otherworldly human that I can't help but thanking my thin being, I can't really explain (neither can I give you examples of the songs I'm referring to).
-Anyway, that night the open skies couldn't be more pleasant with shifting haze of skeletal clouds here and there, yet tender drizzles sprinkled my face as the red light signals reflected imperfectly in wet streets blinked.
+What happiness do I derive from being burdened by hymn-like songs, lengthy in their ordinary, songs that sound so otherworldly human that I can't help but thanking my thin being, I can't really explain (neither can I give you examples of the songs I'm referring to).
+Anyway, that night the open skies couldn't be more pleasant with shifting haze of skeletal clouds here and there, yet tender drizzles sprinkled my face as the red light signals, reflected imperfectly in wet streets, blinked.